Skip to main

 What next?

+A Level Sociology equips you with skills that are highly valued in higher education and in the workplace, such as critical analysis, communication and research.
 A Level Sociology can lead to degree courses in the social sciences and humanities.
-The study of sociology could lead to careers in public relations, teaching, civil service, management and business, journalism, social work, probation service, youth and community work or nursing.
+Potential careers include public relations, teaching, civil service, management and business, journalism, social work, probation service, youth and community work, and nursing.

 Pale yellow light bulb icon